-The Community Emergency Response Team (CERT) Program educates people about disaster preparedness for hazards that may impact their area and trains them in basic disaster response skills such as fire safety, light search and rescue, team organization, and disaster medical operations using the training learned in the classroom and during exercises.
+The Franklin County Community Emergency Response Team (FC CERT) Program is a core volunteer program of FCEM&HS.
+The program educates people about disaster preparedness for hazards that may impact their community and trains them in basic disaster response skills such as fire safety, light search and rescue, team organization, and disaster medical operations.

 - Unit 1: Disaster Preparedness